bgaster/scala-intro/README.md

 based around Scala.
-It is intended for readers with little or no programming experience, unlike much of the current Scala material out there, and can be used for those interested specificly in Scala development or more generally those wanting to make head roads into the exciting world of application development.
+It is intended for readers with little or no programming experience, unlike much of the current Scala material out there, and can be used for those interested specificly in Scala development or more generally those wanting to make head roads into the exciting world of programming.

 Contents
 ========